WitchTrade/frontend/README.md

 ![WitchTrade](https://i.imgur.com/Rjxtp6X.png)
 WitchTrade (https://witchtrade.org) is a trading website for the hide and seek game [Witch It](https://store.steampowered.com/app/559650/Witch_It/).
 It provides many features to facilitate trading Witch It cosmetic items.

+## Rewrite Roadmap
+I'm in the process of rewriting the WitchTrade frontend.
+View the current progress [here](rewrite.md).

 ## Features
 **Search**